pink-cupcakes/Buddy-System/README.md

 # Nationwide: Buddies on your side

 ## Introduction
-Welcome to Nationwide's buddy system! :raised_hands: This is a great product which allows for us to bring our community together in a new way
+Welcome to the 2018 Nationwide's Hackathon winner, the buddy system! :raised_hands: This is a great product which allows for us to bring our community together in a new way

 ## Getting started